rainlanguage/docs.rainlang.xyz/docs/learning-rainlang-in-60-minutes/0-rainlang-in-30-minutes.svelte.md

 ## Data structures and execution

-Rainlang currently only has individual values (no lists) and there are no negative numbers or decimal numbers.
+Rainlang currently only has individual values (no lists) and there are no negative numbers or decimal float numbers.

 ### No negative numbers